wgrahamb/modelingLibrary/README.md

 To Do:
 - CPP_6DOF_SRAAM_V2
-     - Need to be able to specify output path.
      - Update the readme to point out how my programming skills have changed from V1 to V2.
      - Add global position.
      - Add a getState method.
      - Add guidance modes to CPP_6DOF_SRAAM_V2.
 Initial turn, midcourse, terminal.
      - Using Zarchan method, write a rate controller.
 Needs work.
+If have trouble try again with Zipfel's method.
 - CPP_6DOF_SAM
      - Start project.
 Reuse as much Zipfel code as possible.
 - PY_5DOF_MOCK_HELLFIRE
+     - Rotating elliptical earth.
+          - Finish initialization and copying to state dictionary.
+     - Open the log file once, then append to it.
      - Directly integrating rates into euler angles, switch to quaternions.
-     - Rotating elliptical earth.
+     - Line of attack into pronav.
+     - Proportional controller, if not working well, rate controller.
      - INS from Zipfel CADAC_ADS6 project.
      - Kalman Filter to pair with it after finished working through examples.
-     - Line of attack into pronav.
-     - Proportional controller, if not working well, rate controller.
+     - Use bookmarked article to model the drag.
      - Using final project from MAE540, design a real rocket motor.
-     - Model the moment due to drag.
 - PY_6DOF_70MM_ROCKET
      - The pitch and yaw aerodynamics do not yet line up with the flight data.
-     - Model the moment due to drag.
      - Check alpha and beta calculations.
 - pythonFunctions
      - Finish working through filters.py